The Dunwich Horror (film): Plot

-In the meantime, on the advice of the locals, Elizabeth enters the Whateley house looking for Nancy.
-She opens a locked door, and releases a creature which appears to be Wilbur's monstrous twin, who kills her and escapes.
-Upon Wilbur and Nancy's return, Old Whateley confronts them about the presence of Nancy's car, and in the ensuing argument, falls down the stairs and dies.
+A drugged and hypnotized Nancy is seduced (or raped) by Wilbur on an old clifftop altar by the sea.
+In the meantime, Elizabeth enters the Whateley house looking for Nancy.
+She opens a locked door and releases a creature, Wilbur's monstrous twin, which kills her and escapes.
+Upon Wilbur and Nancy's return, Old Whateley confronts them about the presence of Nancy's car, and in an ensuing argument, falls down a flight of stairs and dies.
 Wilbur takes him to the local cemetery for a decidedly non-Christian burial, but the local townsfolk vociferously stop him.

-Wilbur's twin runs amok in Dunwich, killing several people.
+Wilbur fights and kills a guard in the process of stealing the Necronomicon.
 Lavinia dies in the asylum, looking much older than her 45 years.
-The Whateley estate burns down in a conflagration that may have to do with a pagan ritual.
-At the top of a coastal cliff, Wilbur prepares Nancy for sacrifice to bring back what he calls "The Old Ones."
-Confronted by Armitage, Wilbur chants and calls down his demon father as his adversary chants reverse spells.
-Wilbur is struck by lightning in the ritual and falls in a ball of fire into the sea.
+Using the book, Wilbur prepares Nancy for sacrifice on the altar in a pagan ritual to summon "The Old Ones," during which the Whateley estate is consumed by a conflagration.
+Wilbur's twin runs amok in and around Dunwich, killing several people.
+Confronted by Armitage, Wilbur chants and calls down his demonic father as his adversary chants reverse spells.
+Wilbur is struck by lightning and falls into the sea.

-Finally, the physically unharmed Nancy is escorted off the sacrificial altar by Armitage and Cory, who calm her by stating that the Whateley line has ended.
-However, Nancy is pregnant, presumably with Wilbur's ill-conceived child.
+The physically unharmed Nancy is escorted off the sacrificial altar by Armitage and Cory, who calm her by stating that the Whateley line has ended.
+However, Nancy is pregnant with Wilbur's ill-conceived child.